 There is a warning label of sorts for this book.
 Among the many excellent endorsements, Seldon D. Illick writes: “One cannot become a healthier pastor without having the courage to understand and work on one’s self in one’s own family system” (emphases mine).
 So, reader beware; if you’re looking for another “quick fix” to being a more effective minister, this book is not for you!

-Rev. Dr. Robert L. Dibble, is Coordinator and faculty member of the Leadership in Ministry Workshops (LIM), a clergy leadership development program.
-The Center for Lifelong Learning is the Atlanta site for the LIM workshops.
-You can read more about the workshops, or, register for this program at the program description and registration page.
+Rev. Dr. Robert L. Dibble was Coordinator and faculty member of the Leadership in Ministry Workshops (LIM), a national clergy leadership development program.